mostafaDevadam/egybell-task/README.md

 response: statusCode is number, data:[list of logs], message is string. <br>

-If I have more time then I will develop and features themes and languages like arabic and english and handle direction on content from righ to left and <br>
+If I have more time then I will develop and add features like themes and languages like arabic and english and handle direction on content from right to left and <br>
-I will make more testing using vitest/react-test for everything and develop or add a refresh-token in the app. <br>
+I will make more testing using vitest and @testing-library/react for everything and develop or add a refresh-token in the app. <br>